AHDI recommends that a medical transcription educational program…

 - be taught by qualified instructors who are credentialed experts in their respective fields

-- employ certified medical transcriptionists to teach medical transcription practice courses
+- employ certified medical transcriptionists or certified healthcare documentation specialists to teach courses

-- be based on The Model Curriculum for Medical Transcription*, 4th edition, published by AHDI, which recommends courses in the following:
+- be based on The Model Curriculum for Healthcare Documentation*, 5th edition, published by AHDI, which recommends courses in the following:

 - English grammar and punctuation